Yovach/PlayerLangAPI/README.md

 PlayerLangAPI is a library enables developpers to use translations on client side dynamically.

-This plugin is only compatible with 1.13+ versions (until Mojang changes languages format)
+This plugin is compatible with 1.13+ versions (until Mojang changes languages format)

 ### Why use this library?